 |Managers' carbon transactions under the Market Abuse Regulation|

-The general rule introduced by the Market Abuse Regulation (MAR) with respect to persons discharging managerial responsibilities is that such persons, as well as persons closely associated with them, must notify the issuer or the emission allowance market participant and the competent authority of the Member State where the issuer or emission allowance market participant is registered:
+The general rule introduced by the Market Abuse Regulation (MAR) with respect to persons discharging managerial responsibilities (PDMR) is that such persons, as well as persons closely associated with them, must notify the issuer or the emission allowance market participant and the competent authority of the Member State where the issuer or emission allowance market participant is registered:

 (a) in respect of issuers, of every transaction conducted on their own account relating to the shares or debt instruments of that issuer or to derivatives or other financial instruments linked thereto;